zacharylazzara/COVID-19_Hotspot-Map/README.md

 - Detail view

 Yuan:
-- Data visualization (heatmap/data overlays on map)
+- Watch OS Connectivity
-- Widget
+- Watch OS Content View / Complication
-- Leaderboard/top 10 view
+- ProvinceCitiesView
-- History View/plot previous locations on map
+- ProvincesView
-- Add French localizations
+- Navigation to currentLocation from ProvinceCitiesView

 **Purpose:**<br/>
 The purpose of this app is to display a heatmap of COVID-19 cases across Canada and inform the user whether they’re in a probable hotspot or not (since information on cases are not posted by city we have to make predictions based on population size and density).